 Their stinging words that come from the end of a switch, beating, raping their ideology into you.
 Punishments come when you try to be yourself, years go by and you slowly begin to disappear.
 And when they are done with you they toss you aside, leaving you with a lifetime of scars that never truly heal.

 Generations of souls with no place to go, ending up on the streets of broken glass and towers of steel, drinking poison to dull the pain.
 You were taught to hate yourself, taught to hate your people, taught to hate your way of life.
 You continue to walk the path of broken glass and spent needles looking for another release from the pain.

 You want to give up, but you can’t for that goes against their beliefs.
-You try and escape with a pocket full of memories and a faint hope that the Creator is watching.
-You meet more lost souls on your journey all seeking to be healed.
+So you try and escape with a pocket full of memories and a faint hope that the Creator is watching.
+You meet more lost souls on your journey, all seeking to be healed.
 Together you begin to share stories something which is forbidden but you do it anyway.
 You soon discover that you are not alone and through these shared stories you have found a new family and a way to heal.